Prediabetes: Early time-restricted eating improves blood sugar levels

 Dr. Pouya Shafipour, a family and obesity medicine physician at Providence Saint John’s Health Center in California, said the findings of the study aren’t surprising and support his own recommendations to patients.

 “I’ve been recommending time restricted eating… since 2015.
 I also started practicing it myself.
 Studies show prolonged fasting and time restricted eating does help with insulin sensitivity and stabilizing blood sugar levels.
 So it puts the body in or extends the level of ketosis that we get into late at night.
-So the ketosis, in a sense, stabilizes blood sugar control more, and it prevents highs and lows, the peaks and valleys of blood sugar,” he told Medical News Today.
+So the ketosis, in a sense, stabilizes blood sugar control more, and it prevents highs and lows, the peaks and valleys of blood sugar.”

 Early time restricted feeding is just one form of intermittent fasting.